-|Olive Oil and Lime|
+|Olive Oil and Lime

 Early on in his practice he was known for his gall-bladder purges, a shot glass of olive oil and lime juice on an empty stomach, that he prescribed I don’t know for what malady.
 His nurse-receptionist would prepare it and he would say to his patient, “drink it down without stopping!”
 It was a regimen for a week or two and patients would stop in every other day for their chupito — their “shot.”

 Dr. Chalon Rodriguez, his good friend and an urologist first in Camaguey and later in Falls Church, Virginia, would tell of his work at the Gastroenterology Department at Camaguey’s General Hospital.
 He was affectionately called “Benito Memorandum” by his colleagues because he would dash to the train station when he heard that a politician was traveling through town and would hand him a typewritten memo lobbying for funds for this or that piece of equipment for the hospital’s gastroenterology unit.
-His department was the best of any hospital outside of the capital.
+His department became the best equipped of any hospital outside of the capital.

 An excellent diagnostician, all his life he enjoyed figuring out what was wrong with people and how best to cure them.
 He loved to talk shop—but only if you brought it up first—even with non-doctors like you and me.